-As detailed in our full report [4], for files up to the size of 23.8 MB, the performance degradation was quite low, with the largest file having a degradation of 1.1 seconds for a DRM enabled file.
+As detailed in table 2, for files up to the size of 23.8 MB, the performance degradation was quite low, with the largest file having a degradation of 1.1 seconds for a DRM enabled file.
 However, for a large compressed data file with a size over 102.4 MB, the performance degradation is quite significant at 7.7 seconds for a DRM enabled file.
-The performance degradation for non DRM enabled files remained negligible.
+However, the performance degradation for non DRM enabled files remained negligible.

 Thus, while our system is quite suitable for small data files like music and PDF documents, it does not meet the performance requirements for larger files, like movies.

-D. Interpreting Rights Expressions
+6.4 Interpreting Rights Expressions